node-sc2/core/docs/tutorial.md

     }
 ```

 Awesome.
 Now we will continuously attack in waves once our build is done, with each wave slightly larger than the last.
 Now pump the difficultly up to `HARDER` or `VERYHARD` (which is Elite) and let 'em rip.
-This simple bot will actually win against Elite AI a large % of the time (around 85%~ in my testing), only really losing to the 7RR other early cheese it sometimes pulls out.
+This simple bot will actually win against Elite AI a large % of the time (around 85%~ in my testing), only really losing to the 7RR and other early cheese it sometimes does at random.

 ## Recap
-A nice starting point for a winning bot in well under 100 lines :) If you got lost anywhere along the way, here's a link to the full code of the tutorial agent: [tutorial.js](../examples/tutorial.js).
+A nice starting point for a winning bot in under 100 lines :) If you got lost anywhere along the way, here's a link to the full code of the tutorial agent: [tutorial.js](../examples/tutorial.js).

 ## What's Next?
 Try making some enhancements to this agent: